 Make The Filling

-Once rolled out, use the rim of a drinking glass or another round tool such as a cookie cutter to cut 2-3 inch circles.
+Use the rim of a drinking glass or another round tool such as a cookie cutter to cut 2-3 inch circles.
 You should get about 50 rounds, which would create 25 ravioli pockets.

-Add ½ tablespoon of ravioli filling to a round.
-Then, brush water around the edge of another round and place it water-side-down over the bottom circle.
-Seal the ravioli by firmly pressing down with the tines of a fork.
-Repeat these steps until all of the pasta is made.
+Add ½ tablespoon of filling to a round.
+Brush water around the edge of another round and place it water-side-down over the filling.

-Recipe Tips
+Tips

 The ravioli should consistently float at the surface of the water when they’re done.
 If they come to the top and then go back down, that means they are being pushed up by the boiling water, but still need more time to cook.

 If you find yourself with leftover filling, save it for another use.
 It makes a great spread for sandwiches or paninis.
-Or, you can create a delicious pasta bake by mixing it with cooked pasta and sauce in a casserole dish before cooking it in the oven.
+Or, you can create a delicious pasta bake by mixing it with cooked pasta and sauce in a casserole dish before baking it in the oven.

-More Vegan Ravioli Filling Ideas
+More Filling Ideas

 This recipe calls for a creamy, tasty filling of baby spinach, three cheeses, and fresh herbs.
 However, there are many other ravioli-filling ideas to consider for next time!